6th Five-Year Plan (China)

-The 6th Five-Year Plan of China was a set of economic goals designed to strengthen the Chinese economy between 1981 and 1985.
+The 6th Five-Year Plan, officially the 6th Five-Year Plan for National Economic and Social Development of the People's Republic of China, was a set of economic goals designed to strengthen the Chinese economy between 1981 and 1985.

 Drafting

-According to China Daily, 6th Plan took time to draft.
 It was first planned as part of the "Ten Year National Economic Development Plan Outline for 1976–1985."
-In February 1980, the State Council decided to redraft the country's mid- and long-term plans.
+(1976—1985年发展国民经济十年规划纲要) In February 1980, the State Council decided to redraft the country's mid- and long-term plans.
 It convened a seminar to discuss the compilation of the 6th Five-Year Plan.
 To that end, the State Planning Commission and related departments also carried out extensive research and calculation work on the compilation of the Plan, and organized related experts to conduct scientific appraisals.
 The 1982 national planning meeting was again mainly focused on the drafting of the Plan.
 It was only in December that year that the fifth session of the 5th National People's Congress officially ratified the Plan.

 Goals

-According to China Daily, the plan was a more comprehensive plan compared to its predecessors since it adjusted and set national economic development onto a more stable and healthy track, with general objectives to:
+The plan was a more comprehensive plan compared to its predecessors since it adjusted and set national economic development onto a more stable and healthy track, with general objectives to: